 Associate Professor Maree HackettAssociate Professor Maree Hackett, Acting Director, Neurological and Mental Health Division, leads a program of research at The George Institute for Global Health focusing on developing simple, cost effective strategies (which can be integrated with other secondary prevention strategies) to prevent depression and significantly improve the outcome for people with cardiovascular disease.
 She has a particular interest in Aboriginal and Torres Strait Islander health.
 This is in concordance with her current National Heart Foundation Future Leader Fellowship (Level 2) on Improving the identification and management of depression in people with cardiovascular disease, and her NHMRC project grants.
 She works one day per week as a Reader in Epidemiology for the College of Health and Wellbeing at The University of Central Lancashire, United Kingdom.

 Dr Vincent Lee

-Dr Vincent Lee is a renal physician who is dedicated to better health outcomes for the community, particularly in the area of chronic kidney disease.
-Dr Lee is based at Westmead Hospital and is Subdean (Medicine) of the Western Clinical School, Sydney Medical School of the University of Sydney.
+Associate Professor Vincent Lee is a renal physician who is dedicated to better health outcomes for the community, particularly in the area of chronic kidney disease.
+Dr Lee is based at Westmead Hospital and is Clinical Associate Professor in the Western Clinical School, Sydney Medical School of the University of Sydney.
 He is passionate about the pivotal role of education to equip the future leaders in medicine, with key roles in leadership within the Royal Australasian College of Physicians, Australian and New Zealand Society of Nephrology and the International Society of Nephrology.
-His research aims to improve best practice in kidney disease, both basic science and clinical, with over 50 peer-reviewed publications to date, and in particular focuses on how a person’s dietary and lifestyle behaviour can be improved through the use of technological interventions.
+His research aims to improve best practice in kidney disease, both basic science and clinical, with over 60 peer-reviewed publications to date, and in particular focuses on how a person’s dietary and lifestyle behaviour can be improved through the use of technological interventions.